If Your Dog’s Activity is Restricted, Engage the Brain · Kinship

 My extremely active five-year-old dog injured her leg, and I’m supposed to prevent her from exercising for the next six weeks.
 Frankly, I don’t see how either of us will survive if she can’t run off her extra energy.
 What can we do?

-Vets will often advise that you restrict your dog’s activity following surgery or while they recuperate from muscle or joint injuries.
-But the prospect of living with an underexercised dog who chews, whines, barksopens in a new tab, or develops some other equally annoying habit to pass the time can be more alarming than the original medical problem.
+You and Frankie aren’t alone.
+Vets frequently advise that you restrict your dog’s activity after a surgery or while they recover from muscle or joint injuries.
+It’s necessary for their health — but you’re well aware of the downside: An underexercised dog who whines, chews, barks, or develops some equally annoying habit to pass the time.
 The devil really does find work for idle paws.
-Here's what you can do:
+But don’t fear: There are some things you can do to keep your pup stimulated and relaxed during this time.

 Get clear on your dog’s restrictions.

-First, ask your vet to tell you exactly what your dog can and cannot do.
-Clearly, two-hour romps through the woods with her dog buddies will have to wait until she has recovered, but is a daily 10-minute leash walk allowed?
-Can she swimopens in a new tab?
-Are stairs completely off-limits?
+Your first step is to ask your vet to tell you exactly what your dog can and can’t do.
+Get specific.
+It’s probably obvious that your two-hour romps through the woods will have to go on pause, but what about a daily 10-minute leash walk?
+Is she allowed to swim?
+Are stairs forbidden?
+It’s possible that there are more options available than you guessed.

 Give your dog’s brain a workout.

-Without being able to give your dog the physical exercise she's accustomed to, the key to keeping you both sane lies in exercising her mind.
-Mental exercise can take many forms.
-Time spent doing simple obedience is great for dog brains, plus you reap the benefits of having a better-trained dog.
-Ask your dog to sit, stay, lie down, or anything else she knows how to do to earn treatsopens in a new tab, toys, a trip outside, or a belly rub.
-A weekly class to learn new skills is a great motivator and can provide stimulation for your dog during her exercise quarantine.
+Okay, so your dog can’t get the physical exercise she’s used to.
+The key to keeping you both sane lies in exercising her mind.
+This mental exercise can take many different forms.
+Training is one of them; time spent doing simple obedience is great for a dog’s brain, and you reap the benefit of a better-trained dog.
+Ask your pup to sit, lie down, stay, or anything else she knows how to do to earn toys, treats, a belly rub, or a trip outside.
+Consider a weekly class to clean new skills; it’s a great motivator, and it can provide stimulation for your dog during her exercise quarantine.

 Teach your dog new tricks.

-Tricks are another way to get your dog thinking, and can be a playful diversion for both of you.
-Learning tricks challenges the mind and makes many dogs tired, even without physical exercise.
-Some of my favorites are crawl, spin, beg, rollover, wave, shake, and high-five.
-(Of course, choose tricks that do not compromise your dog’s recuperation.)
-For example, if she likes to retrieve and is into toys, teach her the names of all her toys so that you can tell her to go get a specific one.
-Or, teach her to bring you a tissue when you sneeze.
-A flashy trick is to teach your dog to clean up by putting each of her toys, one at a time, into a toy basket.
+If she’s toy-obsessed and likes to retrieve, teach her the names of her toys so you can tell her to get a specific one.
+Or, you could teach her to bring you a tissue when you sneeze.
+A flashy trick is to teach our dog to clean up by putting each of her toys, one at a time, into a toy basket.

 Make mealtime mental exercise.